-Typically Registered Associate Nutritionist status is suitable for those who have just graduated, or who do not as yet have three years professional practice.
-For those applying for this level of registration (normally within three years of graduating from a nutrition degree programme), we expect to see evidence of strong underpinning knowledge in nutrition science meeting our required competencies.
-If you do not have an accredited degree
+Typically Registered Associate Nutritionist status is suitable for those who have recently graduated and do not, as yet, have sufficient professional practice (usually 3yrs+).
+For those applying for this level of registration (normally within three years of graduating from a nutrition science degree programme), we expect to see evidence of strong underpinning knowledge in nutrition science meeting our required competencies.
+If you did not complete an accredited degree

 you will need to match up the areas covered from your degree syllabus against the relevant competency-mapping form

 which lists all the required competencies you will need to meet.

 Those applying for Registered Nutritionist status must provide evidence of solid underpinning scientific knowledge and, in addition, strong evidence to show how they have attained and developed the required specialist skills and experience through the continued and consistent professional application of this knowledge.

 If you are still uncertain which level of Registration or which specialism you should apply for, please read more about the categories, the Guide to Registration and the competencies for each of these.

 We would expect Associate Registrants to apply to transfer to Registered Nutritionist Status once they have gained around three years professional postgraduate experience (depending on the opportunities you obtain during this period).
 In order to transfer your category of registration, you do not necessarily need any extra qualifications, however your transfer application must show that you have kept your professional knowledge up-to-date, and should concentrate on how you have developed your nutritional skills and competence through your professional experience since you graduated.
 The evidence you submit must therefore reflect how you have continually developed through working in the field of nutrition in order to show you now have practical experience of all the competencies required showing that you have worked independently and consistently in applying your knowledge, as well as showing that you continue to abide by our Standards of Ethics, Conduct and Performance in your practice.